-B. Determine, through a written DR and review of the self-certification on the CRWs, if the Company uses the same methodology, including for bundled services, to contribute to the KUSF as that used for Federal USF contribution purposes.
+- B. Determine, through a written DR and review of the self-certification on the CRWs, if the Company uses the same methodology, including for bundled services, to contribute to the KUSF as that used for FUSF contribution purposes.
 Per K.S.A.
-66-2008(a), "the commission shall not require any provider to contribute to the KUSF under a different contribution methodology than such provider uses for purposes of the federal universal service fund, including for bundled offerings."

-- 1. Approved FUSF contribution methodologies include: (1) reporting assessable service revenue using the FCC Safe Harbors, (2) unbundled offering price of assessable services, (3) bundled service price, or (4) an alternative methodology.
+66-2008(a), "the commission shall not require any provider to contribute to the KUSF under a different contribution methodology than such provider uses for purposes of the Federal universal service fund, including for bundled offerings." - 1.
+Approved FUSF contribution methodologies include: (1) reporting assessable service revenue using the FCC Safe Harbors, (2) unbundled offering price of assessable services, (3) bundled service price, or (4) an alternative methodology.
 If an alternative methodology is used, obtain an understanding (e.g., detailed description, supporting documentation of method, etc.) of the methodology to determine if it is reasonable and results in the Company meeting its KUSF obligations. - 2.
 If the methodology does not appear reasonable, discuss with the Company and apprise Staff.
 Include as an audit finding, as applicable. - 3.
 If a Company does not to use the same contribution methodology as that used for FUSF purposes, review to determine if the methodology is appropriate and reasonable and discuss with Staff. - 4.
-If the Company uses a contribution policy that is NOT consistent with FCC policies, discuss the matter with Staff and include as an audit finding. - 5.
-If the auditor does not believe the Company is meeting its KUSF obligations, discuss with Staff and include as an audit finding, as applicable.
+If the Company uses a contribution policy that is NOT consistent with FCC policies, discuss the matter with Staff and include as an audit finding.

+5. If the auditor does not believe the Company is meeting its KUSF obligations, discuss with Staff and include as an audit finding, as applicable.

-Note: If the audit indicates that a provider's reporting is inconsistent with FCC policies, this should be included as an audit finding to alert the Commission so the Commission can follow up with the FCC if necessary.4
+Note: If the audit indicates that a company's reporting is inconsistent with FCC policies, include it as an audit finding to alert the Commission so the Commission can follow up with the FCC if necessary.4

 - C. Determine if the Company has reported data revenue based on how the service is or may be used by subscribers consistent with K.S.A.
-66-2008 requiring all "telecommunications service" revenue be reported to the KUSF. - D. Review the monthly billing summaries and journals, and sample bills for the selected three (3) months. - E. Trace retail revenues reported on the CRWs to details provided in the Company's records (i.e., billing summaries, journals, ledgers, etc.). - F. Ensure that the intrastate retail revenues reported to the Administrator include all the following revenues billed for the three (3) months are reported in accordance with the KCC's Orders (See, Attachment E): - 1.
-Intrastate local services, intrastate vertical services, mobile services, intrastate private line services, intrastate presubscribed IXC change charges, directory assistance and directory listings, tariffed access lines, and intrastate calls made through credit cards, third-party billing, and collect calls.
-The monthly service charge, prior to the recognition of the federal or Kansas Lifeline credit(s), for a Lifeline subscriber's service should be reported.
+66-2008 requiring all "telecommunications service" revenue be reported to the KUSF. - D. Review the monthly billing summaries and journals, and sample bills for the selected three (3) months. - E. Trace retail revenues reported on the CRWs to details provided in the Company's records (i.e., billing summaries, journals, ledgers, etc.). - F. Ensure that the intrastate retail revenues reported to the Administrator include all the following revenues billed for the three (3) months are reported in accordance with the KCC's Orders (See, Attachment E).